The review of the Carmarthenshire LBAP is complete, pending additional information that may require further actions/changes to the plans.

 The Wales Biodiversity Partnership (WBP) has drawn up nine habitat groupings and it was agreed that the Carmarthenshire LBAP will follow these groupings.
 These are:

 Woodland, Upland Habitats, Freshwater, Wetlands, Farmland, Lowland Grassland and Heathland, Brownfield/Urban, Coastal and Marine habitats and species.

 Species have been grouped in with habitats as far as possible as often the main action to conserve species is achieved through habitat management.
-However a number of species will have individual action plans: tree sparrow, nightjar, lapwing, water vole, grouped bat plan, hedgehog, otter, dormouse, red squirrel, marsh fritillary, brown hairstreak, small-flowered catchfly, Deptford pink, barn owl (local priority), brown hare, little-ringed plover and amphibians and reptiles.
+However a number of species will have individual action plans: tree sparrow, nightjar, lapwing, water vole, grouped bat plan, hedgehog, otter, dormouse, red squirrel, marsh fritillary and brown hairstreak butterflies, small-flowered catchfly, Deptford pink, barn owl (local priority), brown hare, little-ringed plover and amphibians and reptiles.

-The action plan will be entered and reported on in the Biodiversity Action Reporting System (BARS) website, which is available to all to view.
+Any action will be entered and reported on in the Biodiversity Action Reporting System (BARS) website, which is available to all to view.
 The website is at http://www.ukbap-reporting.org.uk/.
-You can look at the existing Carmarthenshire LBAP and others.
+You can look at the existing Carmarthenshire LBAP and other plans.

-Habitat actions should look to do one or more of the following: maintain the extent of the habitat; improve its condition, restore or expand the habitat.
+Habitat actions should look to do one or more of the following: positively manage the habitat and connect and expand where possible.
 For species actions should aim to expand the range of the population and/or increase the population numbers.
-Actions could include survey/monitoring, site management, planning, data collection, raising awareness.
+Both have objectives regarding include survey/monitoring, data collection and raising awareness.

-There will be generic action plans for Education and Raising Awareness, Policy and Legislation and Data Collection and Management.
+There are generic action plans for Education, Raising Awareness and Volunteering, Policy and Legislation and Data Collection and Management.